More Fermionic Supersymmetric Wilson loops in Four Dimensions: Fermionic supersymetric WLs in SYM

 \subsection{WL with conformal supersymmetries}

 The WL constructed above typically does not preserve conformal supersymmetry.
 However, for a circular contour, the WL may preserve conformal symmetry.
-In this section, we will provide an example which is a generalization of the bosonic loop studied in \cite{Drukker:2006ga} being a special case of Zarembo loops.
+In this section, we will provide an example which is a generalization of one special $1/4$-BPS bosonic loop studied in \cite{Drukker:2006ga} being also a special case of Zarembo loops.
 Let us consider WLs on a circle $(x^0, x^1,x^2,x^3)=r(\cos \tau,\sin \tau,0,0)$.
 We start with the bosonic connection:

 Referring to the Poincar\'{e} supersymmetry generator notation, we employ $S_v$ with a bosonic spinor $v$ to represent the superconformal generator.
 The preserved supersymmetries by $L_{\mathrm{bos}}$ satisfy